syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-PDF.md

 ![](SfDataGrid_images/PDF/ExportGridStyle.png)

-Also SfDataGrid allow to customize the below styles while exporting to PDF
+The SfDataGrid also allows customizing the following styles while exporting to PDF:

 * BottomTableSummaryStyle
 * GroupCaptionStyle